-nds-install Parameter Description -h orhelp Displays help for nds-install. -i Prevents the nds-install script from invoking the ndsconfig upgrade command if a DIB is detected at the time of the upgrade. -j Jumps or overrides the health check option before installing eDirectory.
-For more information about health checks, refer to Appendix B, "eDirectory Health Checks," on page 125. -m Specifies the module name to configure.
+nds-install Parameter Description -horhelp Displays help for nds-install. -i Prevents the nds-install script from invoking the ndsconfig upgrade command if a DIB is detected at the time of the upgrade. -j Jumps or overrides the health check option before installing eDirectory.
+For more information about health checks, refer to Appendix B, "eDirectory Health Checks," on page 117. -m Specifies the module name to configure.
 While configuring a new tree, you can configure only the ds module.
 After configuring the ds module, you can add the NMAS, LDAP, SAS, SNMP, HTTP services, and NetIQ SecretStore (ss) using the add command.
-If the module name is not specified, all the modules are installed. -u Specifies the option to use in an unattended install mode.
+If the module name is not specified, all the modules are installed. -u Specifies the option to use in an unattended install mode. -f This option is used to force upgrade/downgrade to any version of eDirectory.